Loss-based prior for CART and BART models: Loss-based prior for BART

 where $\omega \geq 0$ and $\gamma \in \mathbb R$ are weights and will be the parameters of the prior.
 The loss in complexity is negatively oriented, meaning that less complex models have loss in complexity closer to zero.

 The parameter $\gamma$ is allowed to be negative.
 Indeed, $\gamma > 0$ means that, given the number of terminal nodes, the prior favours trees with an equal number of terminal nodes on the left and right branches.
 This leads to shallower trees than when $\gamma < 0$.
 On the other hand, when $\gamma < 0$, the prior favours trees where the majority of the nodes lies on one of the branches, thus, inducing deeper trees.
-In this work, we will consider only cases where $\gamma > 0$, which provides a stricter penalty for complexity; however, the proposed prior works also for $\gamma < 0$, in case there is (prior) information that the number of terminal nodes on the left and right branches should be different.
+In this work, we will consider only cases where $\gamma > 0$, which provides a stricter penalty for complexity, because this is the usual case for CART/BART priors; however, the proposed prior is more flexible than the CL prior and works also for $\gamma < 0$, favouring skewed trees, which may be interesting in specific CART applications.